Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 Set to false to disable the tool button for enabling full screen mode.

+**includeImageClassifierInfo**

+Set to true to include information about image classifier agreement and classifier suggestions in the panel.

 **includeMultiSelectTool**

 Set to true to include a multi-select tool button which enables tickboxes for each card.